Gourav-334/Noteworks/Methodologies/2) Quantitative Aptitude.md

 1. Divide the page in two parts - $\frac{1}{3^{rd}}$ (left) & $\frac{2}{3^{rd}}$ (right).
 2. Solve equations on right side.
 3. Read each line & extract values on left side.
+4. Draw equivalent diagrams on the right side.
-4. Also write the effects on values using $\rightarrow$ between.
+5. Also write the effects on values using $\rightarrow$ between.
-5. Mark the target value(s) to be found with dashed circles.
+6. Mark the target value(s) to be found with dashed circles.
-6. On top of right side, write the formulae in their true form.
+7. On top of right side, write the formulae in their true form.
-7. When placing items in equations, start from initial nature of formula.
+8. When placing items in equations, start from initial nature of formula.

+---